Naked Rugby League

-Naked Rugby League is a black-and-white nude calendar featuring professional rugby league footballers of Australasia's National Rugby League competition.
+Naked Rugby League is a nude calendar featuring black-and-white photographs of professional rugby league footballers from Australasia's National Rugby League competition.

-Released in October 2006, the 2007-2008 14-month calendar spanning from January 2007 to February 2008 calendar was produced in the same erotic style of French rugby's annual Dieux du Stade calendars with the players being photographed nude separately in various locations, both indoors and outdoors.
+Released in October 2006, the 2007–2008 calendar spanned 14 months from January 2007 to February 2008.
+It was produced in the same erotic style as French rugby's annual Dieux du Stade calendars with the players being photographed nude separately in various locations, both indoors and outdoors.
 The photos were taken by the Australian celebrity photographer Pedro Virgil.

-The calendar was released in general black-and-white edition and a limited edition in colour.
-But the calendar was not officially sanctioned by the National Rugby League.
+The calendar was released in a general black-and-white edition and a limited colour edition.
+The calendar was not officially sanctioned by the National Rugby League.

 Proceeds from its sales were donated to benefit the National Breast Cancer Foundation of Australia.

-Naked Rugby League was a follow-up to League of Their Own 2006.
+Naked Rugby League was a follow-up to the 2006 League of Their Own calendar.

 Participants

-The calendar featured ten of the previous twelve League Of Their Own (2006) players Same pictures or similar photos were used for the 10 players.
-Only Brad Tighe and Ryan McGoldrick) from the League of Their Own were taken out to be replaced by three new players, three being Greg Bird, Brent Webb, Paul Whatuira and the fourth, an unknown unidentified mystery player who was photographed from behind.
+The calendar featured ten of the twelve players from the 2006 League Of Their Own calendar.
+The same or similar photos were used for the ten players.
+Brad Tighe and Ryan McGoldrick from League of Their Own were replaced with three new players: Greg Bird, Brent Webb and Paul Whatuira.
+The fourth, an unidentified player, was photographed from behind.